 Get Invited to a Client's Financials

 A company who use Financials can invite you to Financials as their external accountant.
-This requires an administrator to add your work email address to their Active Directory tenant, and we recommend that they contact their Financials partner for assistance.
-Also, we recommend that you enter the email that you plan to use for your accounting work - that way, you can choose if you want to use firstname.lastname@example.org or email@example.com
+This requires that they have set up SMTP mail, so they might want to contact their Financials partner for assistance.
+For more information, see Invite Your External Accountant.
+Also, we recommend that you give them the email address that you plan to use for your accounting work - that way, you can choose if you want to use email@example.com or firstname.lastname@example.org

 You can then access their financial data from the Accountant Role Center.
-If you use the Accountant Portal extension, you can also add that client to your list of clients in the accountant portal dashboard.
+If you use the accountant portal, you can also add that client to your list of clients in the accountant portal dashboard.

 If you are an accountant with several clients, you can use the accountant portal as your dashboard for a better overview of your clients.
 From there, you can access each client's tenant in Financials and use the Accountant Role Center as described above.

 The accountant portal is a dedicated version of Financials.
-You can get access to the portal by signing up from Financials for Accountants on Microsoft.com, and by adding the Accountant Portal extension to your Financials.
+You can get access to the dashboard by signing up from Financials for Accountants on Microsoft.com.

 When you sign up for the accountant portal, you must specify your work email address, such as email@example.com.
 We recommend that you use the same email address when you work in your clients' Financials, so that you can easily switch between clients.